Elon Musk's flamethrower makes $3.5 million in sales

-The Boring Company decided to start selling flamethrower weapons over the weekend, and they appear to have become an aspiring supervillain's newest shop.
+The Boring Company decided to start selling flamethrower weapons over the weekend, and it appears to have become an aspiring supervillain's newest shop.
 Elon Musk's company has made $3.5 million in sales after the CEO announced the weapon on social media Saturday.

 Musk, who is also known for leading Tesla and SpaceX, promoted his new fiery toy with glee in an Instagram video featuring him turning on the flamethrower and then running at the cameraman (Please don't do this, EVER!).